TezBaydu/Milestone-Project-2-Holiday/readme.md

 Below to show recommended places to see depending on buttons pressed.
 Text links
-Contact auto response by email also required email JavaScript
+Contact auto response by email also required email JavaScript When clicking on Read less, to scroll back to initial (this) location

 Investigate menu collapse so doesn't affect wider versions